 Reason three: Remortgaging could provide you with some protection from economic uncertainty

 If you’re currently on your lender’s SVR, your mortgage rate and your monthly payments will move up and down depending on what happens to interest rates.
-No-one knows exactly when or by how much interest rates might fall in future, and although inflation has finally reached the government’s 2% target, some expect rates to remain high for a little while yet.
+No-one knows exactly when or by how much interest rates might fall in future, and although inflation is currently lower than the government’s 2% target, some commentators don’t believe we’re out of the woods yet.

 If you’re worried about your payments increasing, or you’ve already seen your monthly payments jump, remortgaging to a fixed rate mortgage could provide valuable peace of mind that they won’t change whatever happens to interest rates.